The Sky Is Pink: Soundtrack

 The music soundtrack to The Sky Is Pink was composed by Pritam and the lyrics were written by Gulzar.
 It contains four original songs and a reprisal, with vocals performed by Arijit Singh, Antara Mitra, Arjun Kanungo, Lisa Mishra, Shashwat Singh, Jonita Gandhi and Sreerama Chandra.
-The soundtrack album was released on 21 September 2019 by Zee Music Company.
+The soundtrack album was released on 7 October 2019 by Zee Music Company.
 Though not a part of the main soundtrack, the film's closing credits include a song titled "For Aisha" that was composed by Aisha Chaudhary's brother Ishaan under his band name "Memba".
 The song is sung by the Nooran Sisters, Naomi Wild and Evan Giia.
 Anvita Dutt wrote the song with Memba, Wild and Giia.

-The Times of India called the album "powerful", particularly praising the composition and the spellbinding lyrics of the song "Dil Hi Toh Hai".
-The review also complimented the "silk-like smooth" vocals of Mitra and Singh's "slow rock-like" performance on the duet.
-Nair of The Hindu called it a "hummable soundtrack" that "traverses familiar territories, but is an eminently enjoyable work", and said it is Pritam's best work of 2019 to that point.
-Nair declared "Zindagi" to be his favorite song on the album, noting its "beautiful melody" that almost "feels like a ghazal at times".